 So, there are a number of problems with that.
 First, that they formulate their opinion and criticism from a political angle, which unavoidably leads to excessive formulation of opinion and also a very loose and free use of terms and words, even if there’s no problem and no issue that should be addressed.
 And the second is that, professionally, it is a problem because we’ve seen NGOs not simply using the original sense of international agreements and charters, but over-interpreting and over-representing them, which is no good for the professional elements of that issue.

-From 25-27 September, the Fundamental Rights Forum 2018 will take place in Vienna, organised by the EU Agency for Fundamental Rights (FRA).
-The Forum aims to reboot human rights conversations.
-It is a space where inventive people from many walks of life can connect, reflect and act.
+On 25-27 September 2018, the Fundamental Rights Forum took place in Vienna, organised by the EU Agency for Fundamental Rights (FRA).
+The Forum aimed to reboot human rights conversations.
+It represented a space where inventive people from many walks of life could connect, reflect and act.

 Are human rights under threat in your country?
 Or are human rights equally protected and enforced across the European Union?
 Let us know your thoughts and comments in the form below and we’ll take them to policymakers and experts for their reactions!